GuillaumeStaermanML/FIF/README.rst

 .. code:: python

+   F1  = FIForest(Z, D="Brownian", time=tps, innerproduct="auto", alpha=1)
+   S1  = F1.compute_paths()
    F2  = FIForest(Z, D="Brownian", time=tps, innerproduct="auto", alpha=0)
    S2  = F2.compute_paths()

-S2 is the score of all functions in the dataset.
+S1 and S2 are the score of all functions in the dataset.
+S1 come from FIF with $L_2$ scalar product while S2 come from FIF with $L_2$ derivate scalar product.
+Anomaly score increases from magenta to yellow in the left plot and decreases in the right plot.

 .. image:: derive2.png